-Huevos Rancheros are so much more than just a fried egg, with some salsa and beans on a limp tortilla.
-Kick it up with this recipe for Lindy's Ultimate Huevos Rancheros.
+Huevos Rancheros can be so much more than just a fried egg, with salsa on a limp tortilla.
+Adding roasted green chilies to traditional Huevos Rancheros recipes amplifies the flavor profile significantly.
+The smoky and slightly spicy notes of the chilies perfectly complement the rich and hearty elements of the dish.
+So kick it up with this recipe for Lindy's Ultimate Huevos Rancheros with roasted chilies.

 Jump to: